 |---|---|---|

-| on the weekend | at the weekend | We’re traveling at the weekend. |
+| on the weekend | at the weekend | We’re travelling at the weekend. |

 | in the hospital | in hospital | She’s still in hospital recovering. |

-| Monday through Friday | Monday to Friday | Our office is open Monday to Friday. |
+| Monday through Friday | Monday to Friday | We’re open Monday to Friday. |

-E. Shall vs. Will
+E. Shall vs Will

-- British English: “Shall we go?” (common for offers or suggestions)
+British English: “Shall we go?”

-5. Punctuation and Formatting Differences
+6.Punctuation and Formatting Differences

-| Category | American English | British English | Example / Note |
+| Category | American English | British English | Note |

 |---|---|---|---|

-| Dates | Month/Day/Year (MM/DD/YYYY) | Day/Month/Year (DD/MM/YYYY) | American: 04/25/2025 → British: 25/04/2025 |
+| Dates | MM/DD/YYYY | DD/MM/YYYY | 04/25/2025 vs 25/04/2025 |

-| Time Format | 12-hour (AM/PM) | 24-hour clock (more common) | 5:00 PM vs 17:00 |
+| Time | 12-hour clock | 24-hour clock common | 5:00 PM vs 17:00 |

-| Quotation Marks | Punctuation inside quotes | Punctuation outside quotes | “Hello,” she said. → “Hello”, she said. |
+| Quotation Marks | punctuation inside quotes | punctuation outside quotes | “Hello,” she said. vs “Hello”, she said. |

-| Oxford Comma | Commonly used | Often omitted | Red, white, and blue (AmE) → Red, white and blue (BrE) |
+| Oxford Comma | common | often omitted | Red, white, and blue vs Red, white and blue |

 Difference Between American and British English

-6. Common Confusing Words
+7.Common Confusing Words

-| American English | British English | Meaning / Use |
+| American English | British English | Meaning |

 |---|---|---|

-| check | cheque | A written bank order |
+| check | cheque | Bank payment |

-| defense | defence | Protection against attack |
+| defense | defence | Protection |

-| tire | tyre | Outer rubber part of a wheel |
+| tire | tyre | Outer part of a wheel |

-| post | Sending letters or parcels | |
+| post | Sending letters | |

-| apartment | flat | A place where people live |
+| apartment | flat | Housing |

-| truck | lorry | A large vehicle for goods |
+| truck | lorry | Large vehicle |

-| vacation | holiday | Time off work or school |
+| vacation | holiday | Time off |

-| restroom | toilet | A public bathroom |
+| restroom | toilet | Public bathroom |

 | sidewalk | pavement | Path beside a road |